 Šumava National Park, called in Czech: Národní park Šumava), is one of four national parks in Czechia.
 It is located in two southern regions bordering Germany and Austria: the Plzeň Region and the South Bohemian Region.
 On the German side of the border, there is also a national park, namely the Bavarian Forest National Park.

 Bohemian Paradise, known in Czech as Český ráj, is a region and a protected landscape area about 90 kilometers north-east of Prague.
 It belongs to the most popular tourist destinations in the whole of Czechia.
 Thanks to the spectacular beauty of the landscape and the high concentration of historic landmarks, the region has been very popular among artists of all kinds.
-One has to differentiate between the tourist region called Bohemian Paradise and the Protected…
+The word “Bohemian” in the region’s name has nothing to do with “bohemians” in…